How donating to charity can help boost your tax return

 Claiming a tax deduction from a gift donation doesn’t affect the amount of money the charity receives, just what you’re entitled to deduct at tax time.

-It is a mutually beneficial gift that reduces your taxable income, and provides support to individuals and families living in disadvantaged communities.
+It is a mutually beneficial gift that reduces your taxable income.
+Claim a deduction and support individuals and families living in disadvantaged communities.

 2 – Keep your donation receipts